Druids-Me/druids.me/public/docs/INSPIRE.md

 ## Last but not least

-I have designed this presale page to be still fun like other memcoins but please understand that final product will be a mature production.
+his presale page is playful, like other memecoins, but the final products - the membership/governance site and the authentication solution - will be serious, modernly designed and professionally branded, production-ready platforms.

 Sincerely yours,
 *Tomek Grzechowski*